hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Leaderboard/Unreal Leaderboards.md

 ![l](img/UR/5.png)

-The *GSMessageListeners* component is an extremely useful tool, which will allow you to intercept messages from the Portal to your authenticated player, then break them down and use them in your sequences.
+The *GSMessageListeners* component is an extremely useful tool, which allows you to intercept messages from the Portal to your authenticated player, then break those messages down and use them in your sequences.

 *2.* Here we're going to demonstrate the use of one message type interception by using the event *OnNewHighScoreMessage.* This can be dropped into the Event Graph after clicking the *GSMessageListeners* component: